So, What is Stopping You?

 There are multiple sales forecasting methods to choose from.
 The most basic type of forecasting is based on historical sales data.

 The way to do this is to compare the period you want to forecast with a corresponding earlier period.
 For example, if you want to predict the sales volume of Q4 in 2020, you can look at the historical sales data of Q4 in 2019 and determine a reasonable estimate.
-Remembering that forecasts are often affected by time specific factors, this method makes a lot of sense.
+If your forecasts are affected by time specific factors, this method makes a lot of sense.

 The problem with using historical data to predict the future is that clinging to the past can sometimes put blinders on you.
 In other words, the method assumes that the demand for products will remain the same year-over-year and doesn’t initially consider external factors that can otherwise affect your sales.
 In that sense, this method doesn’t always work well as a decision-making tool, because it may prevent you from seeing new options.